austenjohnson/overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- X Bootstrap -> formatting
-- X Icons from glyphicons
-- X Update the styles for forms

 ## TODOS:
-- Integrate validation for phone attribute in User:
-  # No spaces or dashes
-  # All characters have to be a number
-  # Exactly 10 characters